-- Meet up with your host family in Lempur and turn in for the night.
+- Meet up with your host family in Lempur, learn to cook a traditional meal, and turn in for the night.

 - After breakfast, head to the rice fields to watch the farmers plant and harvest the Lempur heirloom rice Beras Payo.
 Participate if you want to get your hands dirty!

 - Say goodbye to Lempur and head up to the Kayu Aro area.
 Don’t forget to pick up some Dendeng Batokok, tender strips of beef grilled to delicious perfection, in the town of Siulak Deras on the way up.

 - Walk through the endless green tea fields and take a tour of the old tea factory in village of Bedeng VIII (Delapan).